Rust-GPU/Rust-CUDA/crates/cudnn/README.md

 The legacy API is somewhat complete and it is usable but the backend API is still to be considered a work in progress and its usage is therefore much discouraged.
 Both APIs are still being developed so expect bugs and reasonable breaking changes whilst using this crate.

-The project is part of the Rust CUDA ecosystem and is actively maintained by @frjnn.
+The project is part of the Rust CUDA ecosystem and is actively maintained by [frjnn](https://github.com/frjnn).

 ## Primer